Spin network coherent states for planar gravitational waves. I: Coherent states

 where $\tilde{p}$ and the axis of $\tilde{u}$ need not be in the XY plane.
-To keep an already too lengthy paper 2 as short as possible, I have not supplied a proof of the theorem; but the industrious reader can easily do so by using the techniques developed up to that point.
+However, in later sections of this paper I calculate the expectation values $<\E{x}{A}>$ and \mbox{ $<D^{(1)}(h)_{0A}>$}, for $p_3 = 0$, and axis of u in the XY plane, \eqs{p3eq0}{defu}, and find that these simpler choices already give coherent states with the required peaked behavior.
 Use of the more general values seems to add nothing but complexity.

 Since $\vec{p} \,$ now lies in the XY plane, $\vec{p} \,$ may be parameterized using a magnitude, p, plus an angle $\mu$.
 It is convenient for later calculations to take $\mu$ to be the angle between $\vec{p} \,$ and $\hat{n}$, the axis of u.